arcus-azure/arcus/community/blog/2020-03-Releasing-Arcus-Messaging-and-BackgroundJobs-v.0.1.0/README.md

 Come and take a look at what the basic features of these projects have to offer!

-## Receiving Messages From a Azure Service Bus Queues & Topics
+## Receiving Messages From Azure Service Bus Queues & Topics

 The [`Arcus.Messaging.Pumps.ServiceBus`](https://www.nuget.org/packages/Arcus.Messaging.Pumps.ServiceBus/) package provides something that's called a **message pump** for messages on Azure Service Bus.
 This pump can be registered very easily on startup of your application.